 USE OF WATER IN CAMPS

-A bicycle washing service will be made available at the end of each stage in a hotel (to be confirmed in each edition) by the organization.
-Each participant or assistance service must come with their bicycle, no bike will be collected if it is not brought by someone responsible for it.
+A bike washing service will be provided by the organization at the end of each stage (to be confirmed in each one).
+Each participant or technical support person should come with his/her bicycle, as no bike will be accepted unless it comes with a person who is responsible for it.

 CURRENT DURING THE RACE